NetFreak85/icmp-reachability-reporter/README.md

 ## The script will:

- * **1.** Read the IP addresses list and parameters from ip_address.yaml, This file contain all the ICMP parameters necesary for the script to work (count of packets, verbose mode, ttl, etc.).
+ * **1.** Reading the Configuration File ip_address.yaml with python pyyaml library.
+This file will likely contain a list of IP addresses and the ICMP parameters (like count, timeout, ttl).
+ *     ```bash
+        Installation: pip install pyyaml
+ *     '''
  * **2.** For each IP Address obtained from the file, the scraping will generate a threath concurrently to perform the ICMP test calculating de Round Trip Timer (RTT).
  * **3.** Collect all the results and save them in a list of dictionaries.
  * **4.** Generate a detailed HTML report with all the results obtaineds.